-Because occupations involving physical labor dominate the local economy, Lyons is generally considered to be a blue-collar town.
-0.00% of the Lyons workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Lyons is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Lyons is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Lyons who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 23.98% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Lyons telecommute to their jobs.
+Overall, about 23.98% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Lyons is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Lyons really has some of the features that families look for when choosing a good community to raise children.
 Is Lyons perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.